masasakano/range_extd/.github/README.md

 were introduced in Ruby 2.6 and 2.7, respectively, released in Decembers 2018 and 2019.

-Thanks to them, the default Ruby `Range` has achieved part of the functionalities and concept of what `RangeExtd` provides.
+Thanks to them, the Ruby built-in `Range` has achieved part of the functionalities and concept of what `RangeExtd` provides.
 However, there are still some differences, some of which are clear but some are more obscured.